-- After the players have taken positions in accordance with this law, the referee signals for the penalty kick to be taken - The player taking the penalty kick must kick the ball forward - The ball is in play when it is kicked and moves forward for at least 5 cm
+- The referee spawns the kicker and the goalkeeper. - The player taking the penalty kick must kick the ball forward - The ball is in play when it is kicked and moves forward for at least 5 cm

 The trial ends after 60 seconds.
 It may be extended until the ball comes to a complete stop if the ball is still moving at the time the 60 seconds are over.
 The trial also ends if the ball stops being entirely inside the goal area or leaves the field.